Glazzes/react-native-zoom-toolkit/docs/docs/components/gallery.md

 - **Tap to Item:** Tap on the edges of an item to go to the previous or next item.
 - **Custom Scroll Transition**: Customize scroll behavior with your own transitions.

-The next video footage is taken from the [Example app](https://github.com/Glazzes/react-native-zoom-toolkit/tree/main/example).
+The next video footage is taken from the [Example app](https://github.com/Glazzes/react-native-zoom-toolkit/tree/main/example) while using a custom transition.

 <div style="width: 100%; display: flex; justify-content: center; align-items: center">
   <video src="../assets/gallery.mp4" controls />